AgnesMuita/clientsinfo-api/README.md

 # clientsinfo-api
-A sample node js api for creating, getting, and deleting client information.
+A simple node.js api for creating, getting, and deleting client information, using react.js for client side.

 ## Download & Build on local